hydroper/as3razen/todo/tree/directives.md

 Never ever let getters and setters have the wrong signature assigned to them; if they are invalid, just use a default signature matching their requirements.

 Handle conflicting definitions properly, only moving forward in verification if the resulting slot is a method slot and not something else (it could be a variable slot or a class, for example).

+## Getters/setters

+Getters and setters have their own method of handling name conflict since they belong to a virtual slot.